pampdhar/scripts/README.md

 ```
 The config file gets sourced once to store the PAT in environment variables to then authenticate the API calls.

+The script also installs and runs the keychain application (based on the `Funtoo Keychain Project`: https://www.funtoo.org/Funtoo:Keychain) to manage the ssh keys on the system.

 ## get_agt_int.sh

 This script is a shell wrapper around the `amd-tool-install` package (https://conductor.amd.com/docs/tools/amd_tool_install) that is used for an automated install of the latest agt_internal version on the linux system.